 Do you want to solder electronic components on your printed circuit board quickly?
 Do you find it time-consuming to solder them using the soldering irons manually?
 It is also unsafe to inhale smoke for a long time.
 So, who would not want to look for an alternate way of soldering?
-You just got lucky as there is another standard way of soldering and is super quick.
+You just got lucky as there is another standard way of soldering, and it is super quick.
 Can you guess what we are talking about?
 It is a wave soldering!

 This process of soldering will allow you to make several printed circuit boards in a short time.
 So, this article is all about wave soldering.
 Stay put.

 1.1 What is Wave Soldering?

-Back to the days when surface mount technology was not entirely developed, "wave soldering" was a very famous soldering technique.
+Back in the days when surface mount technology was not entirely developed, "wave soldering" was a very famous soldering technique.
 Nearly every PCB used wave soldering for the placement of electronic components.
 Wave soldering is a mass soldering procedure that will permit you to make many PCBs quickly.

 You will need to pass every PCB over a pan of liquefied solder.
 There, a pump will create a surge of solder that will resemble a standing "wave."
-This standing wave showers over the printed circuit board, and the electronic components will get soldered to the PCB.
+This standing wave shows over the printed circuit board, and the electronic components will be soldered to the PCB.
 So, the contact between the solder and the lock does the magic.

 After that, the printed circuit board gets blowing air or water spray for safe cooling.
 This cooling process will secure the components in their place.
 Furthermore, wave soldering is usually done in a shielding gas environment as nitrogen usage helps mitigate solder defects.
 Figure 1 shows electronic components placed on PCB and all ready to go under the soldering machine.

 Image 1: Soldering Process